commit-live-students/eda_project/README.md

 * Multi-variate Analysis

 ## What are we going to do in this project :
+- We will be using House Pricing dataset for Exploratory Data Analysis(EDA).
 - You will Learn to use Matplotlib and Seaborn to Plot the one or more than one Features.
-- We will be using House Pricing dataset.
 - We will be using visualization techniques on dataset and get some meaningful insights.

 ## How will completing this project help you